symfony/symfony-docs/book/installation.rst

 Linux and Mac OS X Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Open your command console and execute the following three commands:
+Open your command console and execute the following commands:

 .. code-block:: bash

-    $ curl -LsS http://symfony.com/installer > symfony.phar
+    $ sudo curl -LsS http://symfony.com/installer -o /usr/local/bin/symfony
-    $ sudo mv symfony.phar /usr/local/bin/symfony
-    $ chmod a+x /usr/local/bin/symfony
+    $ sudo chmod a+x /usr/local/bin/symfony

-This will create a global ``symfony`` command in your system that will be used
+This will create a global ``symfony`` command in your system.
-to create new Symfony applications.

 Windows Systems
 ~~~~~~~~~~~~~~~